English (ENGL) | Faculty of Arts

 Introduction to University Writing

-In this introductory university writing course, students will develop their abilities in critical reading, analysis, critical thinking, and clear written expression.
-Through selected readings and a variety of media, students will explore, assess, and respond to arguments and issues from across disciplines and relevant to contemporary cultures.
+In this introductory university writing course, students will develop their abilities in critical reading and thinking, analysis, and clear written expression.
+Students will read, analyze, and respond in writing to various texts and topics.
+They will apply a multi-step writing process to a series of writing projects, including a research paper.
 This course will also introduce students to research methods, including finding, evaluating, integrating, and documenting sources.

 Level: UG